Jason Heyward Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.

-- The Padres' 3.75 team ERA is No. 1 among all MLB pitching staffs.
+- The Padres' 3.79 team ERA ranks second across all league pitching staffs.

-- Padres pitchers combine to allow 120 home runs (1.1 per game), the sixth-fewest in the league.
+- Padres pitchers combine to surrender the seventh-fewest home runs in baseball (124 total, 1.1 per game).

-- In his last outing on Sunday against the Texas Rangers, the left-hander tossed five innings, giving up no earned runs while surrendering four hits.
+- The right-hander last appeared on Tuesday against the Colorado Rockies, when he threw seven innings, allowing two earned runs while giving up five hits.

+- The 33-year-old has a 3.54 ERA and 8.9 strikeouts per nine innings across 16 games this season, while allowing a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.